denten-books/plain-text/3-chapter.md

 will appear much later), through the machine that, although intimately familiar to every writer and consumer of text by touch, remains alien and alienating in its hidden possibilities, soothing and threatening all at once.

-It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
-For now, we begin merely with the peculiarity of its location.
-It exists at multiple sites at the same time.
-The purpose of this chapter is to locate the object of literary study.
-I mean "object" literally, as a material thing that can be seen and touched and found on desks.
-This is not a trivial endeavor when it comes to simulated text.
-Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
-Screen textuality is therefore by definition ephemeral.
-It is technically an animation.
-It moves even as it appears to stand still.
-Yet paradoxically, simulated text is also pervasive.
-Precisely because it adheres lightly to its medium, it has a tendency to multiply and to spread widely.
-Like the fine particles of glitter, it is difficult to contain.
-The simulated text falls apart into bits and pixels that replicate and tumble about the system.

-If you are reading these words on a screen, my message has reached you through a long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
-Many, many third parties were involved in that act of communication.
-And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
-Close reading limited to the parsing of content and representation risks missing the machinations of naked circuit control.
-It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
-For now I ask only, Who controls the machine?
-But were a book also a pill or fused with the neural circuitry of the brain, would you know what and whom you were reading?

 [^ln1-translate]: "In our discussion of this text we have been using an authoritative French translation of Plato, the one published by Guillaume Bude.